dphfox/technical-fluff/_posts/2023-04-25-scroll-wheel-ux.markdown

 emulate a touch surface using the scroll wheel - and yet, I still question that.

 Anyway, you've probably heard this discussion before.
-It's not the main focus of this post - the MX Master 3S does indeed scroll the correct way.
+It's not the main focus of this post - the MX Master 3S did indeed scroll the correct way.

 ## Where things go sideways